Examples

 tb3_0

-will represents below messages.
-You can watch TF messages have prefixtb3_0
+will output the messages below.
+You can watch TF for messages with the prefixtb3_0

 SUMMARY ======== PARAMETERS * /rosdistro: kinetic * /rosversion: 1.12.13 * /tb3_0/turtlebot3_core/baud: 115200 * /tb3_0/turtlebot3_core/port: /dev/ttyACM0 * /tb3_0/turtlebot3_core/tf_prefix: tb3_0 * /tb3_0/turtlebot3_lds/frame_id: tb3_0/base_scan * /tb3_0/turtlebot3_lds/port: /dev/ttyUSB0 NODES /tb3_0/ turtlebot3_core (rosserial_python/serial_node.py) turtlebot3_diagnostics (turtlebot3_bringup/turtlebot3_diagnostics) turtlebot3_lds (hls_lfcd_lds_driver/hlds_laser_publisher) ROS_MASTER_URI=http://192.168.1.2:11311 process[tb3_0/turtlebot3_core-1]: started with pid [1903] process[tb3_0/turtlebot3_lds-2]: started with pid [1904] process[tb3_0/turtlebot3_diagnostics-3]: started with pid [1905] [INFO] [1531356275.722408]: ROS Serial Python Node [INFO] [1531356275.796070]: Connecting to /dev/ttyACM0 at 115200 baud [INFO] [1531356278.300310]: Note: publish buffer size is 1024 bytes [INFO] [1531356278.303516]: Setup publisher on sensor_state [turtlebot3_msgs/SensorState] [INFO] [1531356278.323360]: Setup publisher on version_info [turtlebot3_msgs/VersionInfo] [INFO] [1531356278.392212]: Setup publisher on imu [sensor_msgs/Imu] [INFO] [1531356278.414980]: Setup publisher on cmd_vel_rc100 [geometry_msgs/Twist] [INFO] [1531356278.449703]: Setup publisher on odom [nav_msgs/Odometry] [INFO] [1531356278.466352]: Setup publisher on joint_states [sensor_msgs/JointState] [INFO] [1531356278.485605]: Setup publisher on battery_state [sensor_msgs/BatteryState] [INFO] [1531356278.500973]: Setup publisher on magnetic_field [sensor_msgs/MagneticField] [INFO] [1531356280.545840]: Setup publisher on /tf [tf/tfMessage] [INFO] [1531356280.582609]: Note: subscribe buffer size is 1024 bytes [INFO] [1531356280.584645]: Setup subscriber on cmd_vel [geometry_msgs/Twist] [INFO] [1531356280.620330]: Setup subscriber on sound [turtlebot3_msgs/Sound] [INFO] [1531356280.649508]: Setup subscriber on motor_power [std_msgs/Bool] [INFO] [1531356280.688276]: Setup subscriber on reset [std_msgs/Empty] [INFO] [1531356282.022709]: Setup TF on Odometry [tb3_0/odom] [INFO] [1531356282.026863]: Setup TF on IMU [tb3_0/imu_link] [INFO] [1531356282.030138]: Setup TF on MagneticField [tb3_0/mag_link] [INFO] [1531356282.033628]: Setup TF on JointState [tb3_0/base_link] [INFO] [1531356282.041117]: -------------------------- [INFO] [1531356282.044421]: Connected to OpenCR board!
 [INFO] [1531356282.047700]: This core(v1.2.1) is compatible with TB3 Burger [INFO] [1531356282.051355]: -------------------------- [INFO] [1531356282.054785]: Start Calibration of Gyro [INFO] [1531356284.585490]: Calibration End

-- [Remote PC] Launch robot state publisher with same namespace.
+- [Remote PC] Launch the robot state publisher with the same namespace.

 - [TurtleBot(tb3_0)]